LewisRa/DataStructures-AlgorithmS/README.md

 1. For a weighted graph, DFS traversal of the graph produces the minimum spanning tree and all pair shortest path tree.

 https://www.geeksforgeeks.org/applications-of-depth-first-search/

+## Applications of Queue
+ - Copy and Paste